sugaryourcoffee/monitoring/docs/ganglia.md

 whether you are able to send data over the port *8649*.
 This can be done with `netcat`.

-If node1 is configured with `udp_recv_channel` so it will receive data start `netcat -lup 8649` this will listen (-l) on UDP connection (-u) on port (-p) 8649.
+If node1 is configured with `udp_recv_channel` so it should receive data.
+Start `netcat -lup 8649` this will listen (-l) on UDP connection (-u) on port (-p) 8649.